meta-llama/llama-stack/docs/source/building_applications/rag.md

 RAG enables your applications to reference and recall information from previous interactions or external documents.

 Llama Stack organizes the APIs that enable RAG into three layers:
-- the lowermost APIs deal with raw storage and retrieval.
-These include Vector IO, KeyValue IO (coming soon) and Relational IO (also coming soon.)
+1. The lowermost APIs deal with raw storage and retrieval.
+These include Vector IO, KeyValue IO (coming soon) and Relational IO (also coming soon.).
-- next is the "Rag Tool", a first-class tool as part of the Tools API that allows you to ingest documents (from URLs, files, etc) with various chunking strategies and query them smartly.
+2. The next is the "Rag Tool", a first-class tool as part of the [Tools API](tools.md) that allows you to ingest documents (from URLs, files, etc) with various chunking strategies and query them smartly.
-- finally, it all comes together with the top-level "Agents" API that allows you to create agents that can use the tools to answer questions, perform tasks, and more.
+3. Finally, it all comes together with the top-level ["Agents" API](agent.md) that allows you to create agents that can use the tools to answer questions, perform tasks, and more.

 <img src="rag.png" alt="RAG System" width="50%">